Pierce Penniless: The story

-The story of Pierce Penniless is told by Pierce himself, who is a scholar, author and poet.
-He begins his story by bewailing his own lack of good fortune, saying " ... have I more wit than all these (thought I to myself)?
+The story of Pierce Penniless is told by Pierce himself, who is a scholar, author, and poet.
+He begins by bewailing his own lack of good fortune, saying " ... have I more wit than all these (thought I to myself)?
 Am I better born, am I better brought up, yea, and better favoured, and yet am I a beggar?"
 He sees no solution and finds that wickedness prevails.
 "Divines and dying men may talk of hell," he says, "but in my heart her several torments dwell."

 Having heard that a person might pawn his soul to the Devil for a thousand pounds, Pierce decides to seek a solution in that direction and appeal to the Devil, reasoning that if the Devil were to remove certain souls from the land of the living and recruit them into his domain where they belong, it would liberate and make available the wealth that they've been hoarding: Gold—that "mighty controller of fortune and imperious subverter of destiny, delicious gold, the poor man's god, and idol of princes."

 Pierce searches for the Devil, first in Westminster, then in the Exchange, and then in St. Paul’s, where he finds a Knight of the Post, (i.e. whipping post) – a term for a professional perjurer.
 This man claims he can get a message to the devil.
 Pierce hands him what he has written, a supplication addressed to "The Prince of Darkness" from Pierce Penniless who "wisheth increase of damnation and increase of malediction eternal."

 The supplication is based on the medieval theme of the Seven Deadly Sins, and enumerates each vice one after the other: Greed, and his wife Dame Niggardise; Pride and his mistress, Lady Swine-Snout; gluttony; sloth; etc.

 Each vice is personified in the manner of a prosopopoeia, and provides an opportunity for the story to introduce various sinners, who are described with rich detail—as though they are costumed to appear onstage.

 The section devoted to the sin of "sloth" contains Nashe's "defense of Playes", which finds that plays are not slothful, but virtuous.
 Pierce especially appreciates historical plays and gives Shakespeare's Henry VI, Part 1 as an example.
 As Pierce says: